KelianS/BrainStorm_Project/README.md

     State -> Connection status of the helmet.
     Blink -> Virtual led that indicate if you blink (in yellow).

-    Mod -> Indicate the mod you are running (...//...)
+    Mod -> Indicate the mod you're running on (Grey = desactivated / Yellow = Activated but not triggered / Green = Triggered)

-    Attention -> A number between ///;;;/// that indicate your level of focus (with the helmet)
+      | Focus -> A number between [0;100] that indicate your focus level (with the helmet)
+                 When your focus > 80, it unlock a boost mod for the motors to go faster than the others, but you need to stay focus ;)

-    Meditation -> A number between ///;;;/// that indicate your level of ///...///unfocus (with the helmet)
+      | Meditation -> A number between [0;100] that indicate your meditation level (with the helmet)
+                When you're about to fall asleep(meditation >80), the robot take the control to drive itself and avoid a imminent collision

+      | Reverse -> When triggered, the robot goes back from where it comes.
+To trigger it you need to do an eye blink.

-    Buttons and actuator:
+    Buttons :

-      DataBase -> Show database in another activity.
+      | DataBase -> Show database in another activity.
 (Only clickable when is connected to a device)

-      Focus -> ////...///

-      Zen -> ///...///

 ```